mishelld/fast-food-website/README.md

 - Customers can browse menus, select items, and place orders.
 - Restaurant users can log in and update their menu items dynamically.

+## 📸 Image Credits

+- Image used in this project by [Muteeb Mehraj](https://www.figma.com/community/file/1082654572769267744) (via Figma), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Modified for this project.

+- Images marked as Free from Freepik are **Designed by Freepik** and sourced from [www.freepik.com](https://www.freepik.com).